isc-projects/bind9/doc/arm/reference.rst

    :tags: server
    :short: Exempts specific clients or client groups from SIG(0) signature checking quota.

-   DNS clients can be exempted from SIG(0) signature checking quota with the :any:`sig0checks-quota-exempt` clause using their IP and/or Network addresses.
+   DNS clients can be exempted from the SIG(0) signature checking quota with the :any:`sig0checks-quota-exempt` clause, using their IP and/or network addresses.
 The default value is an empty list.

    Example: